 Please use the following templates (Overleaf or Word) with references according to the APA format for your submission:

 The submissions should not exceed 20 pages excluding well-marked references and appendices limited to 8 pages.
-Please ensure that your submission is a PDF file generated using the template available at LINK.
+Please ensure that your submission is a PDF file generated using the template available from above.
 Reviewers are not required to read the appendices; hence these should only provide additional supporting information.

 Joachim Vogt – TU Darmstadt, Germany